janwilmake/xymake/README.md

 - ❌ Refactor such that KV is fully gone and we put everything in an R2 under the appropriate pathname **not needed with help of zipobject object derefs**
 - ❌ Fix DO for data aggregation: Make it easier to debug what happens in the alarms with a special log function, then make the explorer able to easily switch between available DO names (use CF api) **for now, we will use socialdata.tools until we have the $200 plan**

-## Make it cheaper for unauthorized profiles
+## BIG BLOCKER; Make it cheaper for unauthorized profiles

 - Scraping https://xymake.com/bryan_johnson/status/1904328460019077452 is too expensive.
 - Make and keep a `free:{status}` in kv
 - Instead, get main speaker tokens + number of comments + estimated tokens for total tokens.

-For now the biggest priority is entire archive for your own threads

-But then also lists, bookmarks, and likes.
+- As long as they didn't unlock yet, keep cache infinitely, stale-while-revalidate revalidating once per day only.
+- Ensure this resolves by doing a single API call to socialdata tools, just once, and the OG image gets created in the correct way.
+- Show # of tokens

 # Improved OGs for other pages